richardupright/TF-cronos/README.md

 * on-prem is free, no restriction.
 * cloud is free with a limit of 5 users in the team.\

-You can also have Terraform Enterpise, which is the cloud solution without restrictions but isn't free.
+You can also have Terraform Enterprise, which is the cloud solution without restrictions but isn't free.

 ## Terraform on-prem (CLI)
 1. Install terraform (guide : https://learn.hashicorp.com/terraform/getting-started/install.html)
 	*  download the zip, extract the *terraform.ex*e into *C:/Program Files/Terraform* (only file needed)
-	*  configure the path (environnement variables > system var > path > add the path to exe file)
+	*  configure the path (environment variables > system var > path > add the path to exe file)
 2. Test connection with Okta
 Create a directory, and in there create a file that Terraform will use later to apply configuration to Okta.
 	*  mkdir okta-user-schema